telerik/blazor-docs/components/window/overview.md

 ## Size

-The Window can occupy a predefined size on the screen, or expand automatically, based on the content.
+The Window can occupy a predefined size on the screen or expand automatically based on the content.
 By default, users can resize the Window.
-Learn more about the [Window features, related to size and resizing]({%slug components/window/size%}).
+[Read more about the Blazor Window size...]({%slug components/window/size%})

+## Position

+You can offset the position of the component with the `Top` and `Left` parameters.
+[Read more about the Blazor Window position...]({%slug components/window/position%})

+## Actions

+You can maximize, minimize, or close the Window through the action buttons in its titlebar.
+[Read more about the Blazor Window action buttons...]({%slug components/window/actions%})

 ## Dragging

-By default, users can move the Window on the page by dragging its titlebar.
-Learn more about how to use the [Window's `Draggable` feature]({%slug window-draggable%}).
+You can move the Window on the page by dragging its titlebar.
+[Read more about the Blazor Window dragging option...]({%slug window-draggable%})

+## Modal

+The Window can be modal and prevent interacting with the rest of the page until it closes.
+[Read more about the Blazor Window Modal...]({%slug components/window/modal%})

-## Responsiveness
+## Events

-The Window component can be responsive when the browser window size changes.
-Here is an [example how to achieve responsive Window behavior]({%slug window-kb-responsive%}).
-One way is to use the `Width` and `Height` parameters of the Window.
-Another option is to apply CSS styles.
+The Window component fires events for visibility, state, size, and position changes.
+Use these events to respond to user actions.
+[Read more about the Blazor Window Events...]({%slug window-events%})

 ## Window Parameters